mikechen66/AlexNet_TF2.0/README.md

 It will remind users of uninstall the old google-auth version during installing the update google-auth.
 That is what we want.

-# How to excute the client
+# How to execute the client

 Please execute the client with the command with the CUPTI parameter as follows.